History of the Bahamas: European exploration

-In 1492 Christopher Columbus sailed from Spain on his first voyage with three ships, the Niña, the Pinta, and the flagship, Santa Maria, seeking a direct route to Asia.
-On 12 October 1492 Columbus reached an island in the Bahamas and claimed it for Spain, an event long regarded by Europeans as the 'discovery' of America.
+In 1492, Christopher Columbus sailed from Spain on his first voyage with three ships, the Niña, the Pinta, and the flagship, Santa Maria, seeking a direct route to Asia.
+On 12 October, Columbus reached an island in the Bahamas and claimed it for Spain, an event long regarded by Europeans as the "discovery" of America.
 This island was called Guanahani by the Lucayan, and San Salvador by the Spanish.
 The identity of the first American landfall by Columbus remains controversial, but many authors accept Samuel E. Morison's identification of Columbus' San Salvador as what was later called Watling (or Watling's) Island.
 Its name has been officially changed to San Salvador.
 Columbus visited several other islands in the Bahamas before sailing to present-day Cuba and afterwards to Hispaniola.

 The Bahamas held little interest to the Spanish except as a source of slave labor.
 Nearly the entire population of Lucayan (almost 40,000 people total) were transported to other islands as laborers over the next 30 years.
 When the Spanish decided to remove the remaining Lucayans to Hispaniola in 1520, they could find only eleven.
 The islands remained abandoned and depopulated for 130 years afterwards.
 With no gold to be found, and the population removed, the Spanish effectively abandoned the Bahamas.
 They retained titular claims to them until the Peace of Paris in 1783, when they ceded them to Britain in exchange for East Florida.

 When Europeans first landed on the islands, they reported the Bahamas were lushly forested.
 Cleared to develop the land for sugarcane plantations, the forests have not regrown and have not been replanted.

-For many years, historians believed that The Bahamas was not colonised until the 17th century.
+For many years, historians believed that the Bahamas was not colonised until the 17th century.
 However, recent studies show that there may have been attempts of colonisation by groups from Spain, France, Britain, and the Netherlands.
-The French settled in Abaco in 1565, and tried again in 1625.
+In 1565 a group of French Huguenots settled on Abaco and were never heard of again.